Pontus Fürstenberg

-Pontus Fürstenberg (4 October 1827 – 10 April 1902) was a Swedish art collector and merchant from a Jewish family.
+Pontus Fürstenberg (4 October 1827 – 10 April 1902) was a Swedish art collector and merchant.
 He was married to Göthilda Magnus.

 Background

 Pontus Fürstenberg was born at Östra Hamngatan 26, in Gothenburg, Sweden.
-His family had arrived in Sweden at the beginning of the 19th century.
+His Jewish family had arrived in Sweden at the beginning of the 19th century.
 Pontus was the oldest child, and his parents were wholesalers Levy Fürstenberg and Rosa Warburg.
 Levy also owned the textile company Levy Fürstenberg & Co, which provided the family a good economic base.

 Pontus did poorly in school.
 His grades were mediocre, but he did well enough to be able to attend the Handelsintitutet (Institute of Trade).
 At the age of 26, he became part-owner in his father's textile company.
 A short way from the company lived the wealthy Magnus family.
 Both families spent a lot of time together, and it was here that Pontus met their only daughter, Göthilda Magnus, who would later become his wife.

 During this time, Pontus started to engage himself in local politics, and at the age of 42 was appointed leader of the city council (stadsfullmäktige) in 1869.
 He was also involved with many community activities, including serving as Vice President of the Gothenburg Ancient Monument Society.